RedMadRobot/figma-export/CONFIG.md

   typography:
     # Typography name style: camelCase or snake_case
     nameStyle: camelCase
-    # [optional] The package to export the compose typography code to.
-Note: To export compose code, also `mainSrc` above must be set
+    # [optional] The package to export the Jetpack Compose typography code to.
+Note: To export Jetpack Compose code, also `mainSrc` and `resourcePackage` above must be set
     composePackageName: "com.example"
 ```